 If you’re new to user interface wireframing, or UI design in general, you might not be aware of the awesome potential of wireframes to boost your web and app design process.
 So sit back and relax while we introduce you to the benefits and best practices of wireframing.

 A wireframe is often described as the skeleton of the eventual user interface.
 It’s a low fidelity sketch (sometimes literally a pen and paper sketch) of the UI.
 Wireframes convey main features, functions and content of a user interface, without getting into the visual design.

 No, definitely not.
 In UI design, a prototype is an interactive, high fidelity rendering of the user interface.
 Interactive prototypes should look and feel as good as the real thing (if you’re using an all-in-one prototyping tool).

 Wireframes come before prototypes in the application design process.
-Sketch the basics in a wireframe, build them out in a prototype.
+Sketch the basics in a wireframe, with a wireframing tool, then build them out in a prototype.

 - Define information architecture and content

 - Get the user experience right from the get-go

 Wireframing generally happens in two stages – ideation and validation.

 Obviously, this is where the ideas happen.
 Wireframes are an awesome way to kickstart design creativity or add new ideas to the design process.
 In the ideation phase, come up with as many UI design ideas as possible – doesn’t matter if some suck.
 In fact it’s better if some suck!
 That way, you know what to avoid further down the line.